Jason-Cooke/tesla.js/README.md

 Once the server has started, simply point your browser to: [http://localhost:1856](http://localhost:1856)

 If you choose not to use Grunt, you can start the server by running ```node server.js```.
-But using Grunt gives you some extras such as livereload, and watching for changes your files & restarting the server whenever necesary.
+But using Grunt gives you some extras such as livereload, and watching for changes your files & restarting the server whenever necessary.